-To develop the Global Environmental Studies Directory at Kyoto University, Sansai Gakurin holds regular events such as the 'Kyoto University Chikyu Kankyo Forum' and the 'Hannari Kyoto Shimadaijuku' (each three times a year), and organizes 'Chikyu Kankyogaku Konwakai'.
-In addition, Sansai Gakurin attends at public international seminars and forums related with Graduate School of Global Environmental Studies (GSGES), and collaborates with prismatic expression activities in Raku-chu (inside the Kyoto city) over people and environment.
+To broaden knowledge of global environmental studies at Kyoto University, Sansai Gakurin holds regular events such as the 'Kyoto University Forum (global environmental forum)' and the 'Hannari Kyoto Shimadaijuku' (each three times a year), and organizes lecture/discussion gatherings by faculty open to all students and faculty.
+In addition, Sansai Gakurin co-organizes public international seminars and forums related to the Graduate School of Global Environmental Studies (GSGES), and collaborates with organizations within Kyoto city to engage the public over environmental concerns.